 Chapter 35: Survivors' and Dependents' Educational Assistance Program (DEA)

-This program provides up to 45 months of education benefits for surviving spouses and children of veterans who suffered a service-connected death or are 100 percent permanently disabled due to a service-connected cause.
+This program provides up to 45 months of education benefits (See note) for surviving spouses and children of veterans who suffered a service-connected death or are 100 percent permanently disabled due to a service-connected cause.

 This program provides benefits for current members of the Reserve or National Guard who enlisted, re-enlisted or extended their enlistment for a period of six years.

 For more information, visit the MGIB-SR benefits page.

 This program was for members of a Reserve or National Guard component who served on active duty on or after Sept.
 11, 2001, for a minimum of 90 consecutive days.
 This program is no longer applicable.

 For more information, visit the REAP benefits page.

 This educational funding is for Florida National Guard soldiers and airmen.
 The Educational Dollars for Duty (EDD) program provides up to 100% public tuition for the period of the Guard member's service once he or she becomes eligible, and as long as funding is available.
 Funds can be used toward a technical certificate, associates, baccalaureate or master's degree.
 Unlike Federal Tuition Assistance (FTA), EDD pays the entire semester hour rate for tuition at all accredited learning institutions with "brick and mortar" locations in Florida.

 For more information on the EDD program and requirement information visit the Florida National Guard website, please contact the State Education Program Administrator at (904) 823-0339 or email@example.com.